04 September 2025

 Te Tohu mō ngā Hua E Pai Ake Ana | Better Outcomes Award celebrates the achievement of significant outcomes in areas that matter most for the long-term wellbeing for New Zealanders.

-The Unpro campaign is an innovative, influencer-led initiative from Sport NZ aimed at tackling the decline in physical activity among female rangatahi.
+The winner of this year's Better Outcomes Award is Sport New Zealand’s Let’s Go Unpro campaign, an innovative, influencer-led initiative aimed at tackling the decline in physical activity among female rangatahi.
 The campaign generated strong engagement, using some of Gen Z’s most loved personalities to champion a fun, non-judgemental approach to movement.

 Te Tohu Auaha Hou Innovation Award